Direct Speech Translation for Automatic Subtitling: Data

+For out-of-domain evaluations, we introduce the two new (en$\rightarrow$\{de,es\}) test sets described below, which we also segment with SHAS.

-\paragraph{EC Short Clips} The first test set is composed by videos from the Audiovisual Service of the European Commission (EC) \footnote{\url{https://audiovisual.ec.europa.eu/}} which consist in short informative clips with an average duration of 2 minutes about various topics covered in EC debates such as economy , international rights, and the environment (2016-2022).
-It presents several additional difficulties compared to TED talks since the videos often contain multiple speakers and background music is present, sometimes between the speech and sometimes during the speech.
-We selected the videos with the highest conformity (not less than 80\% for CPL and 75\% for CPS), and removed subtitles describing on-screen text.
-27 videos were collected with a total duration of 1 hour, while the target (German and Spanish) srt files contain a total of $\sim$5,000 words per language.
+\paragraph{EC Short Clips} The first test set is composed of short videos from the Audiovisual Service of the European Commission (EC)\footnote{\url{https://audiovisual.ec.europa.eu/}} recorded between 2016 and 2022.
+These informative clips have an average duration of 2 minutes and cover various topics discussed in EC debates such as economy, environment, and international rights.
+This benchmark presents several additional difficulties compared to TED talks since the videos often contain multiple speakers, and background music is sometimes present during the speech.
+We selected the videos with the highest subtitle conformity (at least 80\% of the subtitles conforming to 42 CPL, and 75\% conforming to 21 CPS), and removed subtitles describing on-screen text.
+This resulted in 27 videos having a total duration of 1 hour.
+The target srt files contain $\sim$5,000 words per language.

 \paragraph{EuroParl Interviews} The second test set is compiled from publicly available video interviews from the European Parliament TV\footnote{\url{https://www.europarltv.europa.eu/}} (2009-2015).
 We selected 12 videos of 1 hour total duration, amounting to $\sim$6,500 words per target language.
 The videos present multiple speakers and sometimes contain short interposed clips with news or narratives.
-Apart from the more challenging source audio properties, the target subtitles in this corpus are rather \textit{sensatim} and demonstrate a high degree of compression and reduction.
-As a consequence, the CPL and CPS conformity is very high ($\sim$100\%) but it comes at the cost of being more difficult for automatic systems to perfectly match the non-verbatim translations.
-Nonetheless, to achieve real progress in automatic subtitling, it is particularly relevant to evaluate automatic systems on realistic and challenging benchmarks.
+Apart from the more challenging source audio properties compared to the clean single-speaker TED talks, here the target subtitles are not verbatim and demonstrate a high degree of compression and reduction.
+As a consequence, the CPL and CPS conformity is very high ($\sim$100\%) but this comes at the cost of being more difficult for automatic systems to perfectly match the non-verbatim translations.
+Nonetheless, to achieve real progress in automatic subtitling, it is particularly relevant to evaluate automatic systems on realistic and challenging benchmarks like the ones we provide.